Marco Materazzi: Personal life

 Materazzi was born in Lecce, where his father, Giuseppe, a professional footballer, was playing for US Lecce.
 Giuseppe was also a former football coach and manager of teams such as Pisa, Lazio, Sporting CP and Tianjin TEDA.
 Materazzi's mother died when he was 15 years old.
+As stated by his father, Materazzi grew up a supporter of Lazio.
+His brother, Matteo, is a sports agent.

-His sister, Monia married Maurizio Maestrelli, the son of former manager Tommaso Maestrelli; Maurizio died on 28 November 2011.
+On June 23, 1997, Materazzi married Daniela and they have three children: Davide, Gianmarco and Anna.
+His sister Monia married Maurizio Maestrelli, the son of former manager Tommaso Maestrelli; Maurizio died on 28 November 2011.
 Monia's and Maurizio's son Alessio Maestrelli also became a footballer and made his professional debut in 2022.

-His brother Matteo is a sports agent.
-As stated by his father, Marco grew up a supporter of Lazio.
-In September 2007, he released his autobiography called "Una vita da guerriero" (The Life of a Warrior) published by journalists Andrea Elefante (from Gazzetta dello Sport) and Roberto De Ponti (from Corriere della Sera).
-On June 23, 1997, Materazzi married Daniela and they have three children: Davide, Gianmarco and Anna.
+In September 2007, Materazzi released his autobiography called Una vita da guerriero (The Life of a Warrior), published by journalists Andrea Elefante (from Gazzetta dello Sport) and Roberto De Ponti (from Corriere della Sera).